edmcman/rpi-temp-server/README.md

 ## Install

 I recommend using:
-`pipkin --port /dev/ttyACM0 --install -r requirements.txt`.
+`pipkin --port /dev/ttyACM0 install -r requirements.txt`.

-Then copy `main.py and `secret.py` to the Raspberry Pi Pico W.
+Then copy `main.py` and `secret.py` to the Raspberry Pi Pico W.